 - Improve the quality of Ext JS, ExtReact, React and Angular apps through end-to-end testing.

-- Leverage unit and functional testing to increase team productivity and accelerate release cycles.
+- Leverage unit and functional testing for Ext JS apps to increase team productivity and accelerate release cycles.

 - Create robust tests by leveraging the deep integration between Sencha Test and Ext JS and ExtReact.